Seirdy/seirdy.one/content/posts/website-best-practices.md

 - No scripts or interactivity (preferably enforced at the CSP level)
 - No cookies
 - No animations
 - No fonts--local or remote--besides `sans-serif` and `monospace`.
-More on this below.
-- No referrers
 - No requests after the page finishes loading
 - No 3rd-party resources (preferably enforced at the CSP level)
-- No lazy loading (more on this below)
+- No lazy loading
 - No custom colors OR explicitly set the both foreground and background colors.
-More on this below.
 - A maximum line length for readability
 - Server configured to support compression (gzip, optionally Brotli and Zstandard as well).
 It's a free speed boost.
 - Supports dark mode via a CSS media feature and/or works with most "dark mode" browser addons.
 More on this below.
 - A good score on Mozilla's [HTTP Observatory](https://observatory.mozilla.org/).
 A bare minimum would be 50, but it shouldn't be too hard to hit 100.
 - Optimized images.
-More on image optimization below.
 - All images labeled with alt-text.
 The page should make sense without images.
 - Probably HTTP/2.
 Maybe even HTTP/3.
 Run some tests to see if this is worth it if you're so inclined.
-- Works well with Tor.
-More on this below.
+- Works well with Tor and the Tor Browser's safety settings.
+- Preserve link underlines.

 I'd like to re-iterate yet another time that this only applies to websites that primarily focus on text.
 If graphics, interactivity, etc. are an important part of your website, less (possibly none) of this article applies.